aquid/Loopback-Messaging-App/README.md

 ## SAMPLE DATA

-You can see some initial users data which are created at app boot time for memory database at `server/boot/admin-user.js` Sample creates few dummy users data creates a custom user role as `admin` and makes the first user as admin for the application which has no restrictions in the applications.
+You can see some initial users data which are created at app boot time for memory database at `server/boot/admin-user.js` Sample creates few dummy users and creates a custom user role as `admin` and makes the first user as admin for the application which has no restrictions in the applications.
 Note: You can change permissions according to [User Roles](https://docs.strongloop.com/display/public/LB/Defining+and+using+roles)

 ## IRONWORKER CONFIGURATION